Soldiers and Sailors Memorial Auditorium

 Starting in February 2012, renovation began on the smaller community theater located upstairs.
 It had been closed for over a year primarily due to handicap accessibility issues.
-All of the seating will be replaced with pews, a concession stand will be added, bathrooms will be overhauled, and finally, accessibility will be improved with adding an elevator to reach the floor where the theater is housed.
-Completion of the work is expected sometime during 2013.
+A concession stand will be added, bathrooms will be overhauled, and finally, accessibility will be improved with adding an elevator to reach the floor where the theater is housed.
 Architect Bob Franklin is leading the design.